syncfusion-content/ej2-lists-docs/ej2-javascript/listview/how-to/customize-listview-as-grid-layout.md

 ---
 layout: post
 title: Customize ListView as grid layout in ##Platform_Name## | Syncfusion
-description: Learn here all about Customize listview as grid layout in Syncfusion ##Platform_Name## Listview control of Syncfusion Essential JS 2 and more.
+description: Learn here all about customize ListView as grid layout in Syncfusion ##Platform_Name##, it's elements and more.
 platform: ej2-javascript
 control: Customize listview as grid layout
 publishingplatform: ##Platform_Name##